christian-kento-rasmussen/US-Congress-Twitter-Behavior/content/community-structure.md

             Evt. statistisk tests
 -->

-Using the Louvain clustering algorithm, we optimize for modularity score and get a partitioning with a modularity of 0.35.
-The Louvain partitioning is compared with the partitioning by party in a confusion matrix below.
-With the Louvain partitioning, we get an approximately 36% and 75% percent increase compared to party-chamber and party-party partioning respectively, indicating that there indeed is a third dimension to the way the congressial communities organize themselves, beyond party and party-chamber.
+Using the Louvain clustering algorithm, we optimize for modularity score and get a partitioning with a modularity of around 0.35.
+Giving us an approximately 36% and 75% percent increase compared to party-chamber and party-party partioning respectively, indicating that there indeed is a third dimension to the way the congressial communities organize themselves, beyond party and party-chamber.

+In the matrix below, we have compared how the members of the different parties have spread themselves out across the Louvain-based partitionings.

 ![](/images/Matrix.png)